travis-ci/docs-travis-ci-com/user/caching.md

 You can access caches in one of the two ways.
 Each method also gives you a means of deleting caches.

-1. On the web https://github.com/OWNER/REPOSITORY/caches, which is accessible from the Settings menu
+1. On the web https://magnum.travis-ci.com/OWNER/REPOSITORY/caches for private repositories or https://travis-ci.org/OWNER/REPOSITORY/caches for public repositories, which is accessible from the Settings menu

     ![](/images/caches-item.png)